SphereCraft/Second_Brain/000_Second_Brain/Cloud_Network.md

 Virtual Networks
-software defined networks that emulate physical network functionality load balancers – help prevent any single [[server]] from becoming a bottleneck VPN’s help a remote worker access sensitive data securely with encryption and protection TCP/IP protocols are used for routing and managing Amazons S3’s RESTful API is used for storage specific operations Cloud firewall sare used to monitor incoming/outgoing network traffic based on predetermined security rules Direct connect- private and dedicated network connection to the cloud Reliability and lower latency than standard connections
+software defined networks that emulate physical network functionality load balancers – help prevent any single [server](./Server.md) from becoming a bottleneck VPN’s help a remote worker access sensitive data securely with encryption and protection TCP/IP protocols are used for routing and managing Amazons S3’s RESTFUL API is used for storage specific operations Cloud firewalls are used to monitor incoming/outgoing network traffic based on predetermined security rules Direct connect- private and dedicated network connection to the cloud Reliability and lower latency than standard connections

 # References